wangzelin007/microsoft-notes/2021/code-review/command review guide.md

 -

 Azure-cli-extensions:
-- Please write the description of changes into HISTORY,rst and update setup.py to release the new extension version
+- Please write the description of changes into HISTORY.rst and update setup.py to release the new extension version.
--
+- src/service_name.json when a new extension is added.